smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 1 - The Arrival.md

 After the Captain's bootfalls had faded down the spiral stairs, Daedalus collapsed into his chair as if invisible puppet strings had been severed.
 The leather creaked under his weight, releasing the scent of old fear.

-"Charming fellow," Sisyphus observed, rolling his shoulders to work out the perpetual knots.
+"Charming fellow," Sisyphus observed.

 "He's executed three architects before us," Daedalus said with forced casualness.
 "Minos values results over lives."

 He reached for his wine cup as the first light of dawn crept through the eastern window, lifting it with desperate hands in what seemed like ritual.
-The wine was sour, but he drank deeply anyway.
+The liquid was sour, but he drank deeply anyway.

 "I once built temples in Athens," he said quietly, staring into the cup.
 "Places where people came to find hope, to celebrate beauty."
 His voice carried the weight of loss, his head shook without his will.
 "Now I calculate the most efficient ways for hope to die."
-He took his final gulp, but the wine couldn't wash away what he'd just admitted.
+He took his final gulp, but it couldn't wash away what he'd just admitted.

 The old man collected himself, his scholarly composure returned.
 He grabbed the stylus and got back to work.

-Sisyphus watched him return to the blueprints, noting how Daedalus's stylus hesitated at certain junctions, as if his hand rebelled against its own precision.
-At one corner, Daedalus drew what looked like a dead end but was actually—Sisyphus squinted—a shadow passage, barely visible, that might offer moments of concealment.
-Small mercies disguised as incompetence.
-Interesting.

-The tremor in Daedalus's hands hadn't ceased, and something lurked in his eyes, a depth of self-loathing that Sisyphus recognized like his own reflection.
+Sisyphus watched Daedalus return to the center table, how he stared at his own blueprints like a man reading his own confession.
+Sisyphus knew that look.
+Had worn it himself, back when he still bothered to count the number of times the boulder rolled back down.

 "What did you do?"
 Sisyphus asked quietly.